virtualzx-nad/easy_llm_agents/README.md

 }
 ```

+## More interesting Examples

 #### Teaching the Agent to Add Commands

 After creating a `gpt-4` agent and supplying the example above, the agent can implement new commands such as translation and weather-reporting and start using them during a live conversation session.
 Below we link to a live session screen recording where an agent
  - User gave agent the above example to read and asked agent to design a new command for weather forecast
- - Agent designs a new WEATHER_FORECAST command using the OpenWeather API, then submit it for execution
+ - Agent designs a new `weather_forecast` command using the OpenWeather API, then submit it for execution
  - User verified the command is now live, then updated `metadata` to supply an OpenWeather API key to enable execution
  - User asked for weather forecast in SF tomorrow
  - Agent realized that the command didn't have a parameter to specify date.
 It rewrite the command and gave the weather in SF